alphagov/paas-tech-docs/source/documentation/guidance/buildpacks.md

 ### Custom buildpacks

-You are responsible for managing this custom buildpack's language and runtime, as well as the app code and its dependencies.
-This applies both in setting up the app, and running it in production.
+You are responsible for managing a custom buildpack's language and runtime, as well as the app code and its dependencies.
+This applies both to setting up the app, and running it in production.

 When setting up the app:

-- Do your own due diligence on finding a maintained and supported custom buildpack so that you have a community to call upon in the case of problems
+- Use a buildpack that has been created and is maintained by a community (rather than creating your own buildpack), so that you can ask that community for support with any issues
 - Test deploy with the buildpack early in your build process, not just before go-live

 When running the app in production: